Incremental Sequence Classification with Temporal Consistency: Convergence, consistency and data efficiency

 In this section, we analyze the DCE and TC estimators in problems with a finite number of states.
 We consider tabular models, where a separate probability is learned for each state-class pair.
 This tractable setting enables a theoretical comparison of the properties of DCE and TC.
 Specifically, we show that \begin{enuminline} \item the TC optimization procedure in~\eqref{eq:tcoptim} converges and \item yields a consistent estimator of the true class probabilities, and that \item the TC estimator is more data-efficient than DCE. \end{enuminline} Complete proofs of all propositions are provided in Appendix~\ref{app:proofs}.
+Our perspective in this section is partly inspired by dynamic programming and its application to stochastic shortest path problems, as presented in \citet[Sec.~2.2]{bertsekas1996neuro}.

 In the finite-state case, we formalize the problem of multiclass sequence classification as that of finding the absorption probabilities of a Markov chain on $M$ transient states and $K$ absorbing states \citep{norris1997markov}.
 The transient states correspond to $M$ distinct values each element of the sequence $\bm{s}$ can take, and the absorbing states correspond to $K$ classes.
 The Markov chain is fully characterized by the pair $(\bm{Q}, \bm{R})$, where the $M \times M$ matrix $\bm{Q}$ describes the transition probabilities between every pair of transient states, and the $M \times K$ matrix $\bm{R}$ describes the transition probabilities from transient to absorbing states.
 We assume that it is possible to reach a terminal state from any transient state within a finite number of steps.
 That is, for any transient state $m$, there is a $t \ge 0$ such that $[\bm{Q}^t \bm{R}]_{mk} > 0$ for some $k$.
 Our goal is to estimate the absorption probabilities $p^\star_{mk} = p(y = k \mid s_t = m)$ from data, organized into the $M \times K$ matrix $\bm{P}^\star$.